 How, Where and What to Sell

-Selling items I am not using, renting out my space and buying things to resell have been great ways for me to make money.
+Selling items you are not using, renting out your space and buying things to resell are great ways to make money.

-In fact, when actively buying things to resell, I made over $10,000 in a month.
+In fact, when actively buying things to resell, we made over $10,000 in a month.

 Disclosure – this post may contain affiliate links.